| | |

 Tips for Baby Knits

 • Remember that babies grow incredibly fast in their first year of life.
 Don’t get stuck in the newborn phase, because his head won’t stay that small for long!
 Some babies are born with bigger heads and won’t even fit in something smaller than 3 months!
 Try to keep your options open by knitting a few different sizes, whether that’s hats or sweaters.
+I knit this lovely sweater for my two year old!

 • Think about the season your baby will be born in.
 This really goes along with sizing.
 You don’t want to knit a bunch of newborn hats or photo props for a July baby, because it’ll be too hot for him to wear anything!
 Instead, gift something that grows with him, like a knit blanket or toy, and 3-6 month hats for the upcoming colder months.